rjspencer/docs/theming.md

 :	the ID of the order this transaction belongs to

 TransactionAmount
-:	the amount of money spent in this transaction in USD (doesn't include shipping)
+:	the amount of money spent on this transaction in USD (doesn't include shipping)

 TransactionTrackingNumber
 :	the tracking number for the item if it has been shipped